tablelandnetwork/docs/docs/sdk/README.md

 If you're looking for the SDK API reference, you can check it out [here](/api/sdk/modules).
 :::

+There's also a Go SDK available [here](https://github.com/tablelandnetwork/go-tableland/tree/main/pkg/client/v1).
+It's still in beta, but it's a great way to get started with Tableland if you're a Go developer.

 ## Chain configuration

 Note the chain naming convention used by the `Database` connection matches that of [`ethersjs`](https://github.com/ethers-io/ethers.js/).
 To dictate which chain your app should connect to, you can leverage a [`Signer`](https://docs.ethers.org/v5/api/signer/) where the signer will provide information corresponding to a particular chain.
 This includes any of the following chains, which have their `ethers`-defined name shown as well: